kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/draft-20251010-multipod-pdb.md

 - [ ] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name:
   - Components depending on the feature gate:
-- [ ] Other
+- [x] Other
-  - Describe the mechanism:
+  - Describe the mechanism: the new field in the PDB spec will be optional
   - Will enabling / disabling the feature require downtime of the control plane?
+No
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+No

 ###### Does enabling the feature change any default behavior?